Financial documents and calculator on an accountant's desk

 • Specialized training materials

-• Membership dues for your association (FMOQ, FMSQ, ACDQ, APQ)
+• Membership fees to your association (FMOQ, FMSQ, ACDQ, APQ)

-• Disability insurance and life insurance (if paid for by the company)
+• Disability and life insurance (if paid by the company)

 Photo by Navy Medicine on Unsplash